 Those two songs show how Numan has consistently fought against the grain to stick resolutely to his creative vision.
 In a career that spans over forty years, the music evolves and the themes change.
 But fans remain fascinated by Numan for the very fact that he’s so uncompromising.

-Any story charting four decades will be a mixed blessing of momentous highs and meagre lows.
+Any story charting four decades will be a mixed blessing of momentous highs and meager lows.
 The achievements are remarkable for someone who never made any concessions to mainstream success.
 Seven Top 10 singles, including ‘Are ‘Friends’ Electric?’ and the debut solo hit ‘Cars’; seven Top 10 albums, three of which topped the charts; and huge critical acclaim, most notably with the Inspiration Award at the prestigious Ivor Novellos.

 Naturally, there were times when Numan was very much not in vogue.
 Sure, there would be ripples of rediscovery but there were years when his increasingly conceptual albums were primarily embraced by hardcore fans.
 He wasn’t troubling the charts, but audiences were still flocking to see him perform - almost every UK tour would include a sold-out show at the 5000 capacity Hammersmith Apollo.